MissingMaps/blog/2017-03-03-validation-friday.md

 src="https://youtu.be/2h12CKnvK38">
 </iframe>

-We've also created a [validation style for JOSM](https://github.com/MissingMaps/josm_styles) that you can download and apply to your downloaded area, which highlights some common issues to look out for when validating.
+We've also created a [validation style for JOSM](https://github.com/MissingMaps/josm_styles) that you can download and apply to your downloaded area; it highlights some common issues to look out for when validating.
 Follow the instructions on the GitHub link to get started.

 And on that note...

 **Learn JOSM!!**

-[Java OpenStreetMap Editor (JOSM)](https://josm.openstreetmap.de/) is a desktop editor for OSM and it will CHANGE.YOUR.LIFE.
+[Java OpenStreetMap Editor (JOSM)](https://josm.openstreetmap.de/) is a desktop editor for OSM and it will CHANGE.
+YOUR.
+LIFE.
 With helpful plugins and tools like the `Buildings Tool` and the `Validation Tool`, tasks that can be somewhat tedious in iD Editor become easier by leaps and bounds.

 There is a fantastic walkthrough at [LearnOSM](http://learnosm.org/en/josm/) about learning JOSM.
 Spend a couple hours this weekend getting to know it!

-** #ValidationFriday **
+**\#ValidationFriday**

 Finally, make time to validate.
-Earlier this year, we started #ValidationFriday.
+Earlier this year, we started \#ValidationFriday.
 We use it as a reminder on every Friday to set aside some time to help validate a handful of tasks, giving positive and timely feedback to users.
 There are any number of great projects to choose from on the [Tasking Manager](http://tasks.hotosm.org).

 Find a simple `buildings only` task, read the instructions, square buildings, align them with imagery and ask for feedback on your validation.
 I've seen several instances of users starting to validate, and then asking another user either on the mailing list or Slack channel to check their work.
 That's okay, in fact, I encourage that.

-###Don't Be Afraid to Say "Hi"
+##Don't Be Afraid to Say "Hi"

-There's a great community of Missing Mappers who are ready to help you learn to validate.
+There's a great community of Missing Map-ers who are ready to help you learn to validate.
 We all have the goal of improving maps for vulnerable communities, and we all come to the greater OSM community with different levels of experience.
 Let's start validating and remember the wise words of Uncle Ben, "With great tasks, comes great validation."

 <figure>
 <img src="https://arcmaps.s3.amazonaws.com/share/blog-pictures/KeepCalm_small.png" alt="Validate">